 Related Reading: He Has Broken My Trust But I Still Love Him And Want To Help Him Out

 Agreed, working from home is tough.
-You have tonnes of stress.
+You have tons of stress.
 Your career is not perhaps going the way it should.
-But do you ask your love how he is coping?
+But do you ask your lover how she is coping?
 What his stresses are?
 How does he plan to steer his career?
 It can’t always be all about yourself.
 Don’t make your worries bigger than your relationship.

 People also end up self-sabotaging relationships when they cannot feel happiness at their partner’s achievements.
 Sometimes they end up feeling left behind when a partner achieves more and instead of supporting the partner or looking at their success as a team effort, they could become jealous of a promotion or a raise.
 This is the worst example of self-sabotaging a relationship.

-9. You have a need to be right all the time
+9. “He had to be right all the time”

 Yes, you may know Money Heist better than he does.
 He may know Ronaldo’s moves better than you do.
 But in an argument do you always insist on having the last word?
 Do you debate as if you are on Fox News because it gives you a kick to be proven right?